Mac users can now use Analytic Solver Cloud with Excel for Mac.

 Of course, you can use Frontline's software for Windows on your Mac if you have Parallels, VMWare Fusion, or a dual-boot setup and you have Windows installed (XP, Vista and Win7 are all fine).

 If Solver uses VBA, why does it run as a separate application?

 VBA is back in Excel 2011, and Solver uses VBA for its user interface -- the Solver Parameters dialog, Solver Options dialog, Solver Results and other dialogs.
 But the C API not available in Excel 2011.
 So the Solver computational engine (which is written in C++) runs as a separate application.

 How does the Solver engine talk to Excel, if it runs as a separate application?

 Solver uses Apple's new Scripting Bridge technology to "talk to" Excel.
 Excel 2011 exposes an object model through Scripting Bridge, that Solver can access.
 Scripting Bridge is generally faster than AppleScript.
 But since it crosses process boundaries, it cannot be as fast as a computational add-in running inside the Excel process.

 What are the consequences of Solver running as a separate application?

-The most important consequence is that it's possible -- but certainly not advisable -- to make changes in Excel or your workbook while Solver is running.
+The most important consequence is that it's possible -- but certainly not advisable -- to make changes in Excel or your workbook while the Solver engine is solving your problem.
 Because Solver is trying to talk to Excel at the same time, the results will be unpredictable -- including crashes in Solver or Excel.